cran-task-views/ChemPhys/ChemPhys.md

 A special issue of R News with a focus on [R in Chemistry](http://CRAN.R-project.org/doc/Rnews/Rnews_2006-3.pdf) was published in August 2006.
-A special volume of Journal of Statistical Software (JSS) dedicated to [oscopy and Chemometrics in R](http://www.jstatsoft.org/v18/) was published in January 2007.
+A special volume of Journal of Statistical Software (JSS) dedicated to [Spectroscopy and Chemometrics in R](http://www.jstatsoft.org/v18/) was published in January 2007.

-[Online tutorial](https://mda.tools/docs/index.html) for `r pkg("mdatools")`
-package and video course on Chemometrics on YouTube with practical examples based on basic R and functions from the package.

 Please e-mail the maintainer, submit an issue or pull request in the GitHub repository linked above, if we have omitted something of importance, or